 This involves CCI providing alternatives to institutional care for children and young adults.
 Since Chernobyl, young adults with disabilities are segregated from society and placed permanently in mental institutions.
-CCI continues to advocate and prioritise the rehabilitation of children in institutional care, with an overall long term objective towards deinstitutionalisation in keeping with international best practice.
+CCI continues to advocate and prioritise the rehabilitation of children in institutional care, with an overall long-term objective towards deinstitutionalisation in keeping with international best practice.
 CCI lobbies for legislative change in Belarusian law for those with disabilities currently resident in State institutions and the need for legislation regarding their basic rights to live independently.
+In addition, during 2019, 6 De-institutionalisation (DI) Education Workshops were held for over 200 participants in Glusk, Belarus.
+The purpose of these ground-breaking Workshops was to increase awareness and introduce staff and management of the Vesnova institution and local and national authorities to what exactly DI means and why we should work towards it.